denten-books/plain-text/2-chapter.md

 materials from the time often speak of three distinct human operators that could be responsible for each stage of the production: one entering the copy, one specifying to control codes, and one responsible for handling the paper output.
-The there machine operators could hypothetically know nothing about each other or about the details about their irrespective trades.
-The typist would perceive only elements of the copy; the typesetter or the controller only formatting and control codes; and the printer only the interpolated results.
+The machine operators could hypothetically work in isolation from one another.
+The typist would see only elements of the copy; the typesetter or the controller only formatting and control codes; and the printer only the interpolated results.
+The relationship between such distinct layers of print production was formalized into something called the Document Object Model (DOM).

 Researchers working on these early IBM word processing machines saw the separation of print into such distinct strata as one of their major